Skip to main content

 A few simple tweaks can completely change how your eyeshadow looks and wears throughout the day.
 From the essential prep work that creates a perfect canvas to the right way to blend for a lifted effect, these steps will help you get the most out of your makeup.
 Think of it as a blueprint for a flawless, crease-free look that feels comfortable and lasts for hours.
 We’ll walk through everything you need to know to apply your eyeshadow with confidence.

-Prep Steps You Can't Afford to Skip
+The Prep Steps You Should Never Skip

 Before you even think about color, you need to prep your lids.
 This is the single most important step for preventing creasing and ensuring your look lasts.
 Always start with an eyeshadow primer.
 A good primer creates a smooth, even surface for the shadow to glide onto, helping to blur fine lines and discoloration.
 It also gives the pigment something to grip, which means your color will stay vibrant and in place all day long.
 Think of it as double-sided tape for your makeup—it holds onto your skin and your eyeshadow, creating a crease-proof barrier that makes a world of difference.

-The Right Tools for a Flawless Finish
+Choosing the Right Tools for a Flawless Finish

 You don’t need a dozen fancy brushes to get a beautiful result.
 For cream eyeshadows, the warmth of your fingertips is often the best tool for melting the product into your skin for a seamless finish.
 If you prefer powder, a soft, fluffy brush is perfect for blending color into the crease, while a smaller, denser brush can pack on pigment for more intensity.
 The most important rule?
 Whatever you use—fingers, brushes, or a sponge-tip applicator—make sure it’s clean.
 This prevents bacteria buildup and ensures your colors apply smoothly without getting muddy.

-How to Blend Like a Pro
+How to Blend Your Eyeshadow Like a Pro

 The secret to a natural, well-blended look on mature eyes is to apply your shadow while your eyes are open, looking straight into the mirror.
 This allows you to see exactly where the color will be visible, especially if you have hooded lids.
 Start by applying a neutral shade from our eye makeup collection to your lid.
 Then, when defining your crease, gently blend the shadow up and inward toward your nose.
 This technique creates a soft gradient of color that adds dimension without harsh lines, giving the eye a subtle, natural-looking lift.

-Set Your Look for All-Day Wear
+How to Set Your Look for All-Day Wear

 Once your eyeshadow is perfectly blended, you’ll want to lock it in place.
 A light dusting of a translucent setting powder or a matte, neutral-toned eyeshadow can do wonders.
 Gently press the powder over your eyeshadow with a fluffy brush.
 This helps absorb any excess oil on the lid that could cause creasing later in the day.
 Just be sure to use a finely milled powder and a light hand.
 A heavy application can settle into lines and look cakey, so a sheer layer is all you need to set your look for hours of flawless wear.